 Get to the emergency clinic if your dog’s tongue starts to turn purple or blue or if they collapse during exercise.

 What Will a Vet Do For Congestion in Dogs?

 The first thing your veterinarian will want to know is what is causing the congestion and how long it’s been going on.
-They will perform an exam complete with listening to the heart and lungs, looking at the throat, and taking his temperature.
+They will perform an exam complete with listening to the heart and lungs, looking at the throat, and taking the dog’s temperature.

 Blood work and x-rays may also be done to check for pneumonia, heart issues, and tumors.
-Your vet may also collect samples of any nasal discharge or phlegm to culture for type of bacteria.
+Your vet may also collect samples of any nasal discharge or phlegm to culture for bacteria.

-Once your vet makes a diagnosis on the cause of your dog’s congestion, they can make up a treatment plan.
+Once your vet makes a diagnosis of the cause of your dog’s congestion, they can make up a treatment plan.

 - Treating allergies can be a sticky situation.
 Of course, the best allergy treatment is removing the allergen.
-Sounds easy except it can be very difficult to pinpoint the exact allergens that affect your dog and cause him congestion.
-If the allergen can’t be removed, you’re more than likely going to have to treat his allergies, seasonally or not, for the rest of their life.
-Some congestion causing allergies respond to antihistamines, others need anti-inflammatories.
+Sounds easy, except it can be very difficult to pinpoint the exact allergens that affect your dog and cause them congestion.
+If the allergen can’t be removed, you’re more than likely going to have to treat the allergies, seasonally or not, for the rest of their life.
+Some congestion-causing allergies respond to antihistamines, others need different therapies.
 Allergy testing and allergy shots are available with variable results.
-It may cost $50-$200 for the initial treatment followed by prescription refills.
+It may cost $50-$200 for the initial treatment, followed by prescription refills.

 What to Know For the Veterinary Visit

-Your vet is going to get a first-hand view and listen to your dog’s congestion, however, they may want to know there are any other sounds associated at different times of the day, such as first thing in the morning or during exercise.
-They will also want to know how long your dog has been congested, if he’s gotten better or worse, and if he’s traveled or been around other dogs lately.
+Your vet is going to get a first-hand view and listen to your dog’s congestion; however, they may want to know if there are any other sounds associated at different times of the day, such as first thing in the morning or during exercise.
+They will also want to know how long your dog has been congested, if they’ve gotten better or worse, and if thy’ve traveled or been around other dogs lately.